DahaWong/obsidian-completed-area/README.md

 ### Show icon or not
 You can turn sidebar icon off and use command instead, if you don't like sidebar icons.

-### Set shortcut
-This shortcut **should be** the same as the official `toggle to-do items` shortcut, for the sake of removing completed items at once.